Pravat Chowdhury

 Pravat Chowdhury (born 28 December 1976) is an Indian politician and member of the Communist Party of India (Marxist).
-Chowdhury is a member of the Tripura Legislative Assembly from the Manu (Vidhan Sabha constituency) in South Tripura district since 2014.
+Chowdhury was a member of the Tripura Legislative Assembly from the Manu (Vidhan Sabha constituency) in South Tripura district from 2014 to 2023.

 Career

 Chowdhury was elected in a 2014 by-election to this seat, after the previous incumbent, Jitendra Choudhury, resigned to take his Lok Sabha seat for Tripura East after winning in 2014.
-Pravat Chowdhury won the bye-election by a landslide, leading by a record margin of nearly 16,000 votes.
-Chowdhury won reelection to a full term during the 2018 Tripura Legislative Assembly election, but this time by a much smaller margin.
+Pravat Chowdhury won the by-election in a landslide, by a record margin of nearly 16,000 votes.
+Chowdhury won re-election to a full term during the 2018 Tripura Legislative Assembly election, but this time by a much smaller margin.
 His victory by 193 votes, or 0.48%, against Dhananjoy Tripura of the Indigenous People's Front of Tripura was the closest contest in the state.